mturley/PhraseCards/docs/dspec/dspec.md

 [Yue 11/14]
 <p>Profile will hold all the information about the account creator.
 The information shown includes a Gravator picture, account creation date, total number of games played, and recent game history.
 This feature allows players to distinguish themselves from other players and give their personal profile a unique feel.
 Furthermore, profiles enables players to view any other player's basic information. </p>

+#### Search
+[Robert 11/14]
+<p>Search is functionality within profile.
+This allows searching for fiends amongst the database of PhraseCards users.
+This will allow for dynamic search for adding friends to profile.
+This uses jquery to the back end.  </p>

+#### Friends
+[Robert 11/14]
+<p>Friends consists of a list of a persons friends.
+It is part of the profile functionality and is used in conjunction with search. </p>

 #### Signup
 [Yue 11/14]
 <p>The signup feature allows any person to create an account on the website.
 The account creation requires an email address, a username, and a password.
 The feature checks the database and makes sure the username has not been taken already.
 A validation function will also be implemented to ensure the creation of the account.</p>